arduino/docs-content/content/hardware/02.hero/boards/uno-r4-minima/tutorials/can/can.md

 ---
-title: 'Arduino UNO R4 Minima Real Time Clock'
+title: 'Arduino UNO R4 Minima CAN Bus'
-description: 'Learn how to access the real-time clock (RTC) on the UNO R4 Minima.'
+description: 'Learn how to send messages using the CAN bus on the UNO R4 Minima.'
 tags:
-  - RTC
+  - CAN
 author: 'Karl Söderby'
 ---